yudinal/Pursuit-Core-iOS-Unit2-Assignment1/README.md

 #### Requirements:

 Do worry about:
-1. Alternating turns.
-After a player has placed down an X, the next tap must be an O.
+1. Alternating turns: After a player has placed down an X, the next tap must be an O.
-1. Your layout must include a label to display whose turn it is and another label to keep count of the wins.
+1. Player turns: Your layout must include a label to display whose turn it is and another label to keep count of the wins.
-1. You must include a reset button.
+1. New game: You must include a reset button.
 This resets the game, of course.
-1. Win condition checking.
-3-in-a-row means the game is over, so no more moves should be allowed until the reset button is tapped.
+1. Win condition checking: a game is over when a player has marked 3-in-a-row.
+No other moves should be allowed until the reset button is tapped.

 Don't worry about:
 1. Don't worry too much about layout at the moment.
-You'll learn how to make your app pretty in a later project.
-See below for our ~lowered~ expectations.
+You'll learn how to make your app much prettier in a later project.
+See below for our expectations.

 Magic in Action|Hooray!
 ---|---